ajay-prabhakar/amrita-resource/README.md

 This sample uses the Gradle build system.
 To build this project, use the "gradlew build" command or use "Import Project" in Android Studio.

-Anyone can contribute and suggest new ideas
+Currently I am updating in ECE ony that to in semester TWO only once I get the all resouces I will update in all departments Anyone can contribute and suggest new ideas
 Happy Coding :)